-Drawing, Design for Monorail, MacArthur Airport, Long Island, NY
+Drawing, Design for Monorail, MacArthur Airport, Long Island, NY, 1968

 This is a Drawing.
 It was from the office of Donald Deskey Associates and made for (as the client) MacArthur Airport.
-We acquired it in 1988.
+It is dated 1968 and we acquired it in 1988.
 Its medium is zip-a-tone on photostat.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Since the dominance of streets by cars at the beginning of the 20th century, American designers have persistently envisioned a future of better-designed cities navigated by futuristic vehicles.